The Quick Rundown on Fort Bend County Oversize, Overweight, Overlength, and Overheight Loads Bonds

 What happens if you’re overweight at a weigh station?

-If you're over the weight limit, an officer will shut down your operation and force you to write him a check for his salary.
-Not only that but he'll lose time waiting on another truck driver who has excess weight in their vehicle so they can unload it before leaving with yours.
+If you’re over the weight limit, an officer will shut down your operation and force you to write him a check for his salary.
+Not only that, but he’ll lose time waiting on another truck driver who has excess weight in their vehicle so they can unload it before leaving with yours.

 What qualifies as an oversized load?

-An oversized load is any vehicle that exceeds the legal width, height, and/or length of a typical maxima in your state.
+An oversized load is any vehicle that exceeds the legal width, height, and/or length of a typical maximum in your state.
 The standard maximums are 8.5 feet wide with heights up to 13-14ft high.

 What are the hazards of driving near an oversized vehicle?

-Tires go flying: Sometimes, oversize loads can get so heavy that a tire simply cannot handle the pressure and explodes.
+Tires go flying: Sometimes, oversize loads can get so heavy that a tyre simply cannot handle the pressure and explodes.
 This is much more likely to happen when a company illegally overloads their truck.
 Tire blowouts are extremely dangerous because they can lead to complete loss of control over your vehicle.

 What is considered a divisible load?

 Divisible loads are any type of vehicle or combination that transports cargo and can be separated into units without affecting the physical integrity of the load.
-See a Midland, TX-Landscape Irrigator ($2,000) Bond.
+See a Midland, TX, Landscape Irrigator ($2,000) Bond.

 What are non-divisible loads?

 Non-divisible loads are items that cannot be separated into units of less weight without affecting the physical integrity.
-For example, if it can't be divided and does not exceed 8 man hours to disassemble then it must be separated.
+For example, if it can’t be divided and does not exceed 8 man-hours to disassemble, then it must be separated.

 How much is an Overweight ticket in Texas?

 A weight over the limit could cost you a hefty price.
-If your truck weighs more than 2,500 pounds on Texas highways, expect to pay anywhere from $100 to $1 thousand dollars depending on how much it is overweight and what fines are set for that particular state.
+If your truck weighs more than 2,500 pounds on Texas highways, expect to pay anywhere from $100 to $1 thousand dollars, depending on how much it is overweight and what fines are set for that particular state.

 Who’s responsible for an overweight vehicle?